-Mr. Webb is responsible for overseeing UxC’s Utility Procurement Seminar, an annual three-day meeting advising global nuclear power utilities on the latest market developments and nuclear fuel procurement strategies.
-He is also responsible for supporting UxC’s global client base on procurement and sales strategies, and assists clients in implementing and optimizing uranium sales in the current market environment.
+Mr. Webb is responsible for overseeing UxC's Nuclear Fuel Training Seminar, an annual three-day meeting advising global nuclear market participants on the latest market developments and nuclear fuel procurement strategies.
+He is also responsible for supporting UxC's global client base on procurement and sales strategies, and assists clients in implementing and optimizing uranium sales in the current market environment.

 Prior to joining UxC in 1995, Mr. Webb worked for Science Applications International Corporation (SAIC).
 While there, he was Project Manager with software design and programming support responsibilities for various divisions in real-time systems for both the coal and nuclear energy industries.
 Mr. Webb started at SAIC in 1989 performing technical and data analysis for domestic and international nuclear market studies, including support of SAIC's Nuclear Fuel Market Quarterly.
 Mr. Webb began his career in the nuclear industry in 1983 as Systems Administrator for Nuclear Resources International (NRI).
 While at NRI, Mr. Webb was responsible for design and implementation of both company and client computerized database sys¬tems.
 He also created and supported forecasting models for uranium supply, demand, and enrichment from both engineering and econometric standpoints (including NRI's uraniumPC).